ide3a/mosaic/README.md

-# Eclipse MOSAIC Essentials - <br> The Simulation Suite for Connected and Automated Mobility
+# Eclipse MOSAIC The Simulation Suite for Connected and Automated Mobility

 Fork of https://github.com/eclipse/mosaic